- Most common thing you’ve never heard of

 Since they’re often eaten raw in salads, tomato lycopersicon esculentum lectin (LEL) often bypasses any heat and for that reason, it has been estimated that the average American consumes 200 mg per year of it.

 Now you have two good reasons to pig out on that plate of spaghetti marinara.
 Maybe even three, if you’re using GF pasta made with refined flour.
-But do please cook those noodles extra al dente, as that can help lower its glycemic impact.
+But do please cook those noodles extra al dente (extra firm to the bite, which is slightly undercooked).
+That can help lower the glycemic impact.